 Lighting the Grill

-This seems silly, but it is a Beginner’s Guide to Grilling, after all.
-For a propane grill, you will need to turn the propane tank on first.
-On the grill heat control knob (like what you find on the front of your oven), press it inward and turn it to the left.
-This will set off a little ignitor with a small spark, so the grill is lit.
-Once it’s lit, then you can use that knob to adjust the level of heat you will be cooking with.
-Sometimes the grill won’t start with the first click, so you may need to move the knob back and forth a few times, to ignite the spark and get it to light.
+- Once it’s lit, turn on the other burners until the whole grill is lit.
+You can then use can use the knobs to adjust the level of heat you will be cooking with.
+Sometimes the grill won’t start with the first click, so you may need to move the knob back and forth a few times get it to light.

 Prepare Your Meat or Vegetables

 After the grill is lit, you need to allow it to warm up like you would a pan on the stove.
 While it’s warming, you can prepare your meat and vegetables.